-more defined in the spectral range from 260 to 380 nm and resembles the absorption spectrum of purified 2 (Figure 6).
-At even longer illumination the additional formation of elemental phosphorus and di-tert-butylacetylene is evidenced by scatter contributions in the UV/Vis absorption signal (see Figure SX).
-Given the observed half life of 1 of t1/2 = 5 s, an activation free energy of 18.75 kcal∙mol−1 can be estimated.
+more defined in the spectral region from 260 to 380 nm and resembles the absorption spectrum of purified 2 (Figure 6).
+With even longer illumination, the additional formation of elemental phosphorus and di-tert-butylacetylene is evidenced by scatter contributions in the UV/Vis absorption signal (see Figure SX).
+From the observed half-life of 1 of t1/2 = 5 s, an activation free energy of 18.75 kcal mol−1 can be estimated.
 Based on the structure of 2, it was assumed that this ladderane compound is formed by the cycloaddition of two P=P bonds of two planar 1,2-diphosphacyclobutadienes 1' (Scheme 3).
 Molecular dynamics simulations of 1 starting in the electronic ground state and switching into first excited singlet state after 1 ps of propagation provide striking evidence for a formation of planar 1,2-diphosphacyclubutadienes upon illumination (Figures 7 and S24, SI, and Video XYZ.mp3).
-Directly after changing to the first excited singlet state the P-P bond distance increases instantaneously.
+Directly after changing to the first excited singlet state the P-P bond length increases instantaneously.
 Within a time window of 2 ps of propagation, the molecular framework flips into a rather planar trapezoid shape (1').

 Scheme 3.
 Proposed mechanism for the dimerization of 1 to 2.